nitram509/lib-bpmn-engine/docs/advanced-zeebe.md

 of lib-bpmn-engine.
 With a new start of your app, a new ID will be assigned and ZSM ha no chance to detect former workflows/processes are identical.

+Housekeeping is missing in ZSM, which results in events just stack up and will slow down your database.

 ### Setup for tinkering/experimenting

 Here are some hints, how you can quickly spin up a setup for experimenting.